pietheinstrengholt/synapse-lab/module04/module04.md

 ## :tada: Summary

-In this module module you used Spark to transform our data into Slowly Changing Dimension, stored using Delta.
+In this module module you used Spark to transform your data into Slowly Changing Dimension, stored using Delta.
 The Notebook you added to your pipeline.

 [Continue >](../module04/module04.md)